Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-The United States set a goal to reduce by 25 percent the number of new HIV infections by 2015.
-Speaking at the International AIDS Conference, a high-ranking official from the US Ministry of Health said that this goal is part of the national strategy for the prevention of the disease, and advised other countries to develop similar strategies.
+The United States has set a goal of reducing new HIV infections by 25 percent by 2015.
+Speaking at the International AIDS Conference, a senior U.S. health official said the goal was part of a national prevention strategy and urged other countries to develop similar strategies.

-Deputy Minister of Health Howard Koch told delegates from around the world that national strategies are critical to preventing the spread of AIDS and reducing the incidence of disease:
+Deputy Health Secretary Howard Koch told delegates from around the world that national strategies are critical to preventing the spread of AIDS and reducing the incidence of the disease:

-"National strategies outline the conceptual framework for the fight against AIDS.
-These strategies are developed taking into account the epidemiological situation in the country, morbidity indicators and current trends.
-They also demonstrate the importance of the country's leadership in the development of AIDS control programs and the need to maximize the effectiveness of these programs. "
+"National strategies set out the conceptual framework for the fight against AIDS.
+These strategies are developed taking into account the country's epidemiological situation, incidence rates and trends.
+They also demonstrate the importance of country leadership in developing AIDS programmes and the need to maximise the effectiveness of these programmes."

-He said that in the next three years the incidence of AIDS in the United States should be reduced by 25 percent, both by treating those who have already become carriers of HIV, and through prevention.
-In addition, it is necessary to raise public awareness.
-It is estimated that one in five HIV carriers do not know that they are infected.
+He said the incidence of AIDS in the United States must be reduced by 25 percent in the next three years, both by treating those already infected and by preventing it.
+In addition, public awareness must be raised.
+An estimated one in five people with HIV does not know they are infected.

-Koch gave an example of a program implemented in Washington by the Department of Vehicle Registration:
+Koch gave an example of a program implemented by the Washington Department of Motor Vehicles:

-"Customers waiting for their turn to get a driver's license or other services can undergo a free HIV test."
+"Customers waiting in line to get a driver's license or other services can get a free HIV test."

-According to Koch, 1.1 million Americans are infected with AIDS, and annually about 50,000 people are infected with the virus.
-He said that the most widespread disease is common among homosexuals belonging to African American and Hispanic populations, African American women and drug addicts, especially among urban residents.
+Koch said 1.1 million Americans have AIDS, and about 50,000 people become infected with the virus each year.
+He said the disease is most prevalent among African-American and Hispanic gay men, African-American women and drug addicts, especially in urban areas.

-The conference, which will last until Friday, is attended by more than 23,000 scientists, activists and other interested parties.
+The conference, which runs until Friday, is attended by more than 23,000 scientists, activists and other interested parties.